 - A wood furnace or wood stove in the home

 - Owning high-risk outdoor amenities, such as a swimming pool, a trampoline or playground equipment that could cause injuries

 - The types of pets you have.
 Some insurers won’t insure you if you own certain breeds of dogs that are known to be aggressive, such as, but not exclusive to:

 - Alaskan malamutes

 - Presa Canarios

 - Chow chows

 Other companies do not exclude specific breeds, choosing instead to consider individual animals on a case-by-case basis.
 In some cases, the presence of exotic pets in the home, such as snakes, lizards, birds and horses, may also drive up rates.

+Our home insurance guide wouldn’t be complete without sharing ideas on how to find the best premium quotes.
 Today, new apps have made quote-gathering online faster and easier than ever before.
 Rather than calling each insurance company individually or searching endless web pages for quote information, these online services allow you to quickly pull up a broad comparison of different companies’ prices.
 Many companies also offer online homeowners insurance calculators.